-The Dell Gaming S2716DGR has a 'Monitor Deep Sleep' option to let it save even more power when it is in sleep mode.
+The Dell Gaming S2716DGR has a 'Monitor Deep Sleep' option to let it save even more power when it's in sleep mode.

 The Dell S2716DGR is a good monitor overall.
 It excels as a gaming monitor thanks to its many related features.
-It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors, the best 4k gaming monitors, and the best PC gaming monitors).
+It's priced quite competitively too, so it tends to be a good choice if you're looking for a gaming monitor (see our recommendations for the best gaming monitors and the best 4k gaming monitors).
+See also our recommendations for the best gaming mice and the best gaming keyboards.